michaelhartmayer/scratchdog/SPEC.md

                 * 2.1.1.3.1.
 All hooks must be in a folder of the same name and exported by an index.ts file
             * 2.1.1.4.
 Utilities must be in /src/utils
                 * 2.1.1.4.1.
 All utilities must be in a folder of the same name and exported by an index.ts file
+            * 2.1.1.5.
+Components are not allowed to use html buttons
+                * 2.1.1.5.1.
+The only folder that buttons are allowed in are in /src/components/DesignSystem and child folders
         * 2.1.2.
 All custom ESLint rules must be unit tested
             * 2.1.2.1.
 All custom ESLint rules must be in .eslint-rules/
             * 2.1.2.2.
 Each eslint rule must have its own folder